• My Story

 Throwing Spaghetti At The Wall And Blogging (1)

-Do You Throw Pasta At The Wall?
+Do You Throw Pasta at the Wall?

 You may be wondering where the phrase, “throw spaghetti at the wall and see what sticks” comes from?
 Traditionally throwing spaghetti on a wall is one method for knowing when your spaghetti is fully cooked.
 If it sticks to the wall, you have cooked it for long enough, however, if more cooking time is needed, the pasta will not stick.